 Having high-quality photos and graphics on your website can greatly improve your credibility and improve user experience.

-As the old saying goes, “a picture is worth a thousand words.”
+You know the saying that, "a picture's worth a thousand words."
 The same is true when it comes to images on websites.
-First time visitors quickly form impressions of your site to determine whether they want to stay on or leave it, which is why having images that accurately represent your brand, products, and services is so important.
+First time visitors form a first impression of your website in as little as 1/20th of a second to determine whether they trust and see value in your site, which is why having optimized images that accurately represent your brand, products, and services is so important.

-So how can you make sure your website imagery is up to par?
-I talked to Mike Unser (MU) and Jerad Barbot (JB), two of our web designers, to get some insight.
+So how can you make sure your website photography and imagery is up to par?
+I talked to Mike Unser and Jerad Barbot, two of our web designers, and Ben Lamb, our photographer, to get some insight.
 Read on to see out what they had to say.

 Do images have an impact on engagement?